MartinDavis3/Resume/README.md

 # Resume

-My Professional Resume.
+My Professional Resume and Portfolio.

-Includes a brief portfolio section.

-Links are also provided to some of my front-end projects.
+Links are provided to GitHub repositories of selected projects and also to corresponding GitHub Pages for the front-end projects.